 The medical community refers to an itching feeling anywhere on the body as pruritus.
-Itchy ankles are often the sign of an underlying skin condition, though the feeling may signal other, more severe issues.
+Itchy ankles may be a sign of an underlying skin condition or another medical condition.

 Irritation may be made worse by excessive scratching.
 In these cases, treating the cause of the itch may resolve accompanying symptoms.

 Itchy ankles may cause rashes or lesions.
 Or, itchiness may be a result of these issues.

 When itchy ankles are not associated with rashes or lesions, the condition is called essential pruritus.
 These cases are often characterized by rapid onset of symptoms and interference with daily activities.

 It is important to discover the cause of itchy ankles.
 When in doubt, or when the itch lasts longer than a few days, a person should seek medical attention.

 Fast facts about itchy ankles:

 - They are often accompanied by a rash or other irritations.

 - It is not always possible to prevent the itchy feeling.